IsaacSchemm/Crowmask/README.md

 Layers:

+* **Crowmask.Interfaces**: contains interfaces used to pass configuration values between layers or to allow inner layers to call outer-layer code.
 * **Crowmask.Data**: contains the data types and and data context, which map to documents in the Cosmos DB backend of EF Core.
 * **Crowmask.DomainModeling**: converts data objects like `Submission` (which